 HWS offers an exchange program at James Cook University, a large research university, ranked among the best in Australia.
 JCU is spread over three campuses in northern Queensland, with most students studying in either Townsville or Cairns.
 Townsville is the administrative hub for northern Queensland and a stepping off point for the Great Barrier Reef.
 Cairns is a coastal city in the rainforest region.
 With many international students studying at JCU, you will experience a unique international and cross-cultural learning environment on either campus, sharing the community with students from more than 100 countries.
 This exchange program is designed to provide students in the sciences with the opportunity for rigorous study in a full-immersion context.
 Note: this program runs on a “southern hemisphere” calendar, meaning July—November for fall and February—July for spring.

 HWS students will take four courses at JCU, chosen from an extensive range of subject areas within all or any of the sciences, with opportunities for electives in other areas of study.
-As a major research university known for its field and laboratory facilities, the curriculum serves students in biology, chemistry, environmental studies, geosciences and physics particularly well.
-Note, this is a large university and students will often enroll in classes that have 100-200 students.
+As a major research university known for its field and laboratory facilities, the curriculum serves students in the sciences particularly well (note: priority will be given to students whose academic needs can’t be met in the Queensland, Australia program.)
+JCU is a large university and students will often enroll in classes that have 100-200 students.
 The faculty assume that students are independent learners and while they are accessible to students needing assistance, the onus is on the student to seek help when appropriate.
 Grading standards are rigorous and tend to weigh heavily on one or two exams rather than being distributed over a larger number of small assignments.
 Click here for more information.

 Due to the wide range of courses offered at JCU, this program can accommodate students from almost all disciplines.
 However, as the university’s strength is in the lab and field sciences, these are the content areas that will be served through our program.